Lordfirespeed/idea-run-typescript/README.md

 # Run Configuration for TypeScript

-    IntelliJ IDEA (and WebStorm...) plugin to support 'TypeScript' as a run configuration
+    IntelliJ Platform plugin that adds a run configuration template for TypeScript

 # requirements